Salix nigra: Uses

-Black willow roots are very bitter, and have been used as a substitute for quinine in the past.
+Black willow roots are very bitter and have been used as a substitute for quinine in the past.
 Ethnobotanical uses of black willow by various Native American tribes include basketry, and treatment of fever, headache, and coughs.
-It was recognized that using the bark and leaves of Salix nigra was useful in treating rheumatism.

-The black willow is the only United States native willow species to be used as timber for a variety of different items.
+The black willow is the only willow native to the United States to be used as timber for a variety of different items.
 Black willow lumber is used in furniture and shipping containers.
 The largest production site for black willow timber was in Louisiana at its peak during the 1970s.

 The wood of Salix nigra is very lightweight.
 The wood was once used for artificial limbs, such as wooden hands.
 It is also capable of maintaining its shape, does not splinter very easily, and has a moderately high shock resistance, allowing it to sustain continuous moderate impacts.

-It may also be used in environmental restoration.
-Black willow is very resistant to herbivory, flooding, and is an erosion control tool.
+It is also used in environmental restoration, especially as an erosion control tool.
+Black willow is very resistant to herbivory and flooding.
 Salix nigra is used for marshland stabilization or restoration projects as long as the roots don't penetrate any clay liner that may be in place.
 Salix nigra demonstrated some success as a photodegradation tool.
 Photodegradation is theorized to work by drawing the target chemical, such as bentazon, up the roots and stem into the leaves where it is degraded by high-energy radiation provided by the sun.